Requiem for a Dream: Rating

 In the United States, the film was originally rated NC-17 by the Motion Picture Association of America, but Aronofsky appealed the rating, claiming that cutting any portion of the film would dilute its message.
 The appeal was denied, and Artisan Entertainment decided to release the film unrated.
 An R-rated version was released on video, with the sex scene edited, but the rest of the film identical to the unrated version.

 In the United Kingdom, the film is rated 18 by the British Board of Film Classification.

 Critical response

-On Rotten Tomatoes Requiem for a Dream has an approval rating of 79% based on 138 reviews, with an average score of 7.40/10.
-The critical consensus states, "Though the movie may be too intense for some to stomach, the wonderful performances and the bleak imagery are hard to forget."
-On Metacritic the film has a weighted average score of 71 out of 100 based on 32 critics, indicating "generally favorable reviews."
+On Rotten Tomatoes, Requiem for a Dream is rated 79% based on 180 reviews, with an average score of 7.40/10.
+The consensus: "Though the film may be too intense for some to stomach, the wonderful performances and the bleak imagery are hard to forget."
+On Metacritic the film has a weighted average score of 71 out of 100 based on 32 critics, indicating "generally favorable reviews".

-Film critic James Berardinelli considered Requiem for a Dream the second-best film of the decade, behind The Lord of the Rings film trilogy.
-Roger Ebert gave the film 3 out of four stars, stating, "What is fascinating about Requiem for a Dream ... is how well [Aronofsky] portrays the mental states of his addicts.
-When they use, a window opens briefly into a world where everything is right.
-Then it slides shut, and life reduces itself to a search for the money and drugs to open it again".
-Elvis Mitchell, writing for The New York Times, gave the film a positive review, stating, "After the young director's phenomenal debut with the barely budgeted Pi, which was like watching a middleweight boxer win a fight purely on reflexes, he comes back with a picture that shows maturation".
+Film critic James Berardinelli ranked it the second-best film of the decade, behind The Lord of the Rings.
+Roger Ebert gave it 3½ out of 4, praising "how well [Aronofsky] portrays the mental states of his addicts...a window opens briefly into a world where everything is right.
+Then it slides shut."
+Elvis Mitchell of The New York Times liked the illustration of how the characters' "lives are so empty when they're not consuming."